Deafness and hearing loss

 Limited access to services and exclusion from communication can have a significant impact on everyday life, causing feelings of loneliness, isolation and frustration, particularly among older people with hearing loss.

-If a person with congenital deafness has not been given the opportunity to learn sign language as a child, they may feel excluded from social interaction.
+If a person with congenital deafness has not been given the opportunity to learn sign language as a child, he or she may feel excluded from social interaction.

 In developing countries, children with hearing loss and deafness rarely receive any schooling.
 Adults with hearing loss also have a much higher unemployment rate.
 Among those who are employed, a higher percentage of people with hearing loss are in the lower grades of employment compared with the general workforce.
-Improving access to education and vocational rehabilitation services, and raising awareness especially among employers, would decrease unemployment rates among adults with hearing loss.
+Improving access to education and vocational rehabilitation services, and raising awareness especially among employers about the needs of people with hearing loss, would decrease unemployment rates among this group.

 In addition to the economic impact of hearing loss at an individual level, hearing loss substantially affects social and economic development in communities and countries.